bmcgrath89/MLReactFlask/README.md

 - LINK: https://stackoverflow.com/a/60136605/12867200

-- Once you have fixed the errors then type flask run again, it should work now! :)
+- Once you have fixed the errors type flask run again, it should work now! :)

 - To test that its working go into your browser and type in http://localhost:3000